 After the terrible events in Paris last week, I found myself looking for poems about the city, but none of the ones I came across really conveyed everything I wanted them to, which makes sense—how could they when I wanted to much?

-In the end, I thought I’d recommend this poem about the Eiffel Tower, by, appropriately enough, a satirist.
+In the end, I thought I’d recommend this poem about the Eiffel Tower.
 Christopher Buckley’s “On the Eiffel Tower” isn’t about crisis, or free speech, or facing the worst among us with all that we can muster of our best.
 What it is about is the way human minds can fill the sky with something beautiful, a monument of iron lace that’s stood for more than a hundred years of war and peace.

 Vive la liberté.